kataw/kataw/test/__snapshot__/ecma262/declarations/function/rhs-binary.md

   (0 in {});
   (0 in { "\"0\"": null });
 }

+// arrays on RHS
 function y() {
   ("'foo'" in []);
   (0 in []);
   ("'length'" in []);
 }

+// primitive classes on RHS
 function z() {
   ("'foo'" in new String("'bar'"));
   ("'foo'" in new Number(123));